lukakostic/marksmol/README.md

 # marksmol
-Smol (small, simplified butt fully functional) version of HTML
+My small and simplified version of HTML